SkoolNotes/Taproot/2020BIO101/KBBioPrimoridalSoupPlanning.md

 - at home in the universe
 	- The chance that a single chemical is self replicating is very low
-	- The chance that a chemical produces another chemical which produces the original chemical is also very low
+	- however, this chemical is much more likely to another chemical
-	-
+	- as the number of che